FREQUENTLY ASKEDCOMMONANSWERS TO YOURQuestions

 - Have someone manage sponsorship payments to ensure they are received with enough time to produce and display the banner.

-- Determine when and how the banners will be hung, and who will hang them.
+- Determine when and how the banners will be hung and who will hang them.

 THIS IS A TRICKY QUESTION.

 There are many factors to consider.
-Once the artwork is approved and comfirmation of payment is given we can produce the banners rapidly.
+Once the artwork is approved and confirmation of payment is given, we can produce the banners rapidly.
 However, based on our peak and non-peak periods, production may require more time for individual banners to get through the process, so the sooner the artwork is approved and confirmation of payment has been received, the quicker we will be able to get them through the production process.